Ricotta, arugula, pine nuts, and penne pasta is a creamy delight for your senses.

 - Bring a large pot of salted water to a full boil and cook the penne pasta al dente or two minutes before the recommended manufacturing cooking time.

-- In a small skillet, warm up the pine nuts with the olive oil.
+- Warm up the pine nuts with olive oil in a small skillet.
 They must become golden and not burned, as they will dramatically change your taste.

 - Once the pasta is cooked at dente, put it right back into the pot you cooked the pasta.

-- Add to the pasta pot all the remaining ingredients.
+- Add all the remaining ingredients to the pasta pot.
 I would start with the ricotta cheese and last the arugula.

 - The pasta needs to be soft and creamy sauce.
 Add some reserved pasta water to create that rich, creamy texture.